ioccc-src/winner/faq.md

     `try.sh`, `prog.alt.c` or `try.alt.sh` are found, it is an error (see `MAX_EXTRA_FILE_COUNT` in
     [limit_ioccc.h](https://github.com/ioccc-src/mkiocccentry/blob/master/soup/limit_ioccc.h)).
-7. Report on files that were copied in (3) but are now gone: asking the user to verify.
+7. Report on files that were copied in (3) and directories made in (3) but are now gone: asking the user to verify.
 8. Present the list of non-dot files that remain and ask the user to confirm.
 9. Create the `.info.json` and `.auth.json` files, running `chkenry(1)` on each.
 10. List the submission directory contents, asking the user once again to verify